 In certain situations you may want to excluded EC2 instance or Azure Virtual Machine types from being recommended by Turbonomic for either real-time scaling actions or migration plans.
-This may be due to an application team that prefers to only run on a certain size or an operational policy to only use a certain family.
+This may be due to an application team that prefers to only run on a certain size, an operational policy to only use a certain family, or a way to attempt and reduce cost by not allowing expensive ones.

 Keep in mind that Turbonomic makes the best decisions to match your workload demand with the available templates across families and clouds so whenever you define these types of constraints you may be limiting the value Turbo can add in your environment.